 Hello!
 Who are you and what business did you start?

 Hi.
 My name is Pat, and I serve my clients as The Language Delegate.
 In the course of any given day, I coach others in the fine points of writing, edit their works before they publish, enhance a descriptive scene in a novel, translate a chapter, proofread magazine copy, or give a second language learner's paper a more natural flow.
-My clients come from all walks of life: entrepreneurs who need support in the written aspects of business, dissertation students, first-time authors, small publishing houses, pastors transforming a sermon series into a book, magazine editors, travel groups, office clerks responsible for special reports, French authors seeking a translation to English, and students writing personal statements in their second language.
+My clients come from all walks of life: entrepreneurs who need support in the written aspects of business, doctoral candidates, first-time authors, small publishing houses, pastors transforming a sermon series into a book, magazine editors, travel groups, office clerks responsible for special reports, French authors seeking a translation to English, and students writing personal statements in their second language.
 And that’s just for starters!

 It took me a little more than three years to build my business up to full time.
 I now make about $4,000/month, working an average of 25 billable hours a week.
 It was a great day when I no longer had to work a second job to pay the bills while building the business!